 In this lesson we will study cases of:

-To declare something that what we know is happening.
+To announce something that what we know is happening.
 It is a fact.
 The speaker has absolutely no doubt that what he is saying is true.
 It also implies that the speaker considers this information as new for the listener.
 He wants to make sure the listener is aware.

 Voy a salir aunque llueve mucho.I am going out despite the rain.